Facts about Belgrade EXPO 2027

 Novi Sad Canopy - Who is responsible?

-The responsibility lies with an organized criminal group led by the president of Serbia
+The responsibility lies with an organised criminal group led by the president of Serbia.

 How is Expo 2027 connected

-Belgrade EXPO 2027 is being developed under the same negligence and institutional governance, responsible for the Novi Sad tragedy.
-It is being built under emergency procurement rules that suspend normal oversight.
-At the same time, the same political environment that caused the Novi Sad tragedy – pressure to deliver, weakened checks, clandestine deals – is now being applied to a project ten times its scale.
+Belgrade EXPO 2027 is being developed under the same negligence and institutional governance responsible for the Novi Sad tragedy.
+It is being built under the emergency procurement rules that suspend normal oversight.
+At the same time, the same political environment that caused the Novi Sad tragedy is now being applied to a project ten times its scale.
+The same pressure to deliver, weakened checks and clandestine deals are all present.

 This is not a coincidence.
 It is a pattern.